-- Students audition once for both Symphony Orchestra and Wind Symphony (block audition format).
+- Students audition once for both Symphony Orchestra and Wind Symphony (at the same time/block audition format).

 - These auditions include woodwinds, brass, percussion, strings, piano, and harp.

-- A sign-up sheet with audition times and locations will be posted outside of the Conservatory Office the week before classes resume.
+- A sign-up sheet with audition times and locations will be posted outside of the Instrumental Ensembles Office the weekend before classes start.
 Students auditioning should sign up for an audition time.
-The Conservatory office is located on the 3rd floor of Schmucker Hall.
+The Instrumental Ensembles office is located on the 2nd floor of Schmucker Hall.